7 Budget-Friendly Ways to Have a Memorable Summer

 Today is officially the first day of summer and I couldn’t be happier!
 I so enjoy the summer months and here in the Mitten the season just doesn’t seem long enough.
 I always try to maximize doing all the things to make it a great one.
 So today, I am sharing seven amazing ways to have a memorable summer.
 It’s also the day that some of my talented blogging friends are sharing some of their summer goodness with you too!
-A big thank you to our host Pasha from Pasha Is Home!
 So sit back, relax and take in all we have to share.

 Before we get started, if you are coming to me from my friends, AnnMarie and Ann from Simply 2 Moms, wasn’t their affordable small porch decor SO good?!
 They are both so talented!

 If this is your first time to my Cottage in the Mitten, welcome!
 I’m so glad you’re here!
-I’ve have been blogging for two years and I’m a Michigander through and through.
+I’m a Michigander through and through.
 You will find me sharing my home, DIY’s, family and a fun lifestyle with my readers.
-I would love for you to join me here and it would also be great to learn more about you.
+I would love for you to join me here and it would also be great to learn more about you!

 Even though today is officially the first day of summer, I’ve been working on all things summer for quite some time.
 If you missed my recent post on my Bright Summer Patio, I would love for you to check it out!